alexfinnarn/hotdogs/README.md

 ## Desktop Version

-For the desktop version, I altered the "hotdog leader" image to allow the business tag line and call-to-action (CTA) button to appear above-the-fold, at least on my work machine.
+For the desktop version, I altered the "hotdog leader" image to allow the business tag line and call-to-action (CTA) button to appear above-the-fold, at least in my browser of choice.
 The "More Dogs 'n Make Em Hot" button is the main conversion on the homepage so I thought it was important to make sure the user saw this without having to scroll on both desktop and mobile versions.

 ## Animations and Colorful Hotdog